open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 ### Q1: Does the Operator support multiple Collector configuration sources?

-Short answer: no.
+Short answer: No.

 Longer answer: OTel Collector can be fed more than one Collector config YAML file.
-That way, you can keep your base configurations in say, `otelcol-config.yaml`, and overrides or additions to the base configuration can go in say, `otelcol-config-extras.yaml`.
-You can see an example of this in the [OTel Demo’s Docker compose file](https://github.com/open-telemetry/opentelemetry-demo/blob/06f020c97f78ae9625d3a4a5d1107c55045c567f/docker-compose.yml#L665-L668).
+That way, you can keep your base configurations in, say, `otelcol-config.yaml`, and overrides or additions to the base configuration can go in, for example, `otelcol-config-extras.yaml`.
+See an example of this in the [OTel Demo’s Docker compose file](https://github.com/open-telemetry/opentelemetry-demo/blob/06f020c97f78ae9625d3a4a5d1107c55045c567f/docker-compose.yml#L665-L668).

 Unfortunately, while the OTel Collector supports multiple Collector